nikhilbghodke/projectPaid/README.md

 Gradle plugin is nothing but a code Written in JVM Language, so the process is similar to building any JVM project using Gradle.

 1) Clone the Project.
-2) Open Command Prompt inside the directory where the project has benn cloned.
+2) Open Command Prompt inside the directory where the project has been cloned.
 3) Type the following Command

 ```bash